 Some of the satellites orbiting the globe provide necessary links for television and telephone services and this is how satellite broadband works.
 It is a type of wireless broadband connectivity that currently delivers around 15 to 20 Mbps.
-However, future satellite could produce speeds of up to 50 Mbps.
+However, future satellites could produce speeds of up to 50 Mbps.

-There are two variations of satellite broadband.
+There are two variations of satellite broadband connections.
 One-way satellite services download information via satellite and upload via a telephone or IDSN line.
 Two-way satellite services download and upload from the satellite and this provides users with higher bandwidth and faster speeds.

 Satellite broadband is a fantastic solution for those who live in sparsely populated or remote areas as there is no need for lines or cables.
 The satellite in orbit communicates with a computer via a satellite dish attached to the person’s home or business.

 Despite the benefits of satellite broadband, the service is not always ideal.
 Often the transmission can be affected by extreme weather conditions and, due to high latency compared to other broadband services, it is not great for those who play games online.
 Furthermore, it can be an expensive broadband service to install.

 Many of us have fibre broadband installed in our homes, but most providers in the UK do not offer it nationally yet.
 However, most have released plans to expand their fibre networks so that everybody can benefit from the fast speeds.
 The main two fibre broadband methods in homes and businesses are FTTC (fibre to the cabinet) and FTTH (fibre to the home).
 At the moment, providers offer speeding between 40 and 100 Mbps.
 However, the actual speed can be affected by how close your home or business is physically to the fibre and the amount of bandwidth used.
 If you are using fibre broadband, you can also implement VoIP and video services so if this is something you need this would be a great topic to bring up to your business’ internet provider.